 Any fraud analyst will be quick to note that fraud detection is as much an art as it is a science.
-Order review, the most basic facet of an analyst’s role, is often a multistage process, is performed in tandem with tools like machine learning algorithms, and complemented by the analyst’s own intuition, possibly the most powerful tool in their arsenal.
+Order review, the most basic facet of an analyst’s role, is often a multistage process.
+It is performed in tandem with tools like machine learning algorithms, and complemented by the analyst’s own intuition, possibly the most powerful tool in their arsenal.

 However, as robust as data-driven models may be, there will almost always be a subset of orders where some manual review is necessary.
 Not all orders fit easily into “good” and “bad” categories, and those that don’t require further research to be correctly classified.